Western Smooth Earthsnake

 Description

 Similar species: The rough earthsnake (Haldea striatula) is closely related and extremely similar in appearance.
-Western smooth earthsnakes have relatively smooth scales along the back, 6 labial scales along the upper lip, and 2 scales between the nostrils.
-Rough earthsnakes have keeled scales along the back (which make them feel rough), 5 labial scales along the upper lip, and a single scale between the nostrils.
+It has strongly keeled scales along the back (which make them feel rough), 5 labial scales along the upper lip, only 1 scale between the nostrils, and only 1 postocular scale.
+The anal plate is usually divided but is sometimes single.

 Other Common Names